Style Guide.

 - I'm upset that I even have to bother styling this.

-The most annoying thing about lists in Markdown is that <li>
+The most annoying thing about lists in Markdown is that <li> elements aren't given a child

-tag unless there are multiple paragraphs in the list item.
+<p> tag unless there are multiple paragraphs in the list item.
 That means I have to worry

 about styling that annoying situation too.